The College comprises the Office of the Dean, and the following academic units & partnerships:

 The School of Culture, History & Language brings together over 100 academics dedicated to investigating and learning with and about the people, languages, and land of Asia and the Pacific region.
 In addition to offering graduate level programs, the College's undergraduate Asian studies and Pacific studies programs are centralised within the School.
 The Director of the School is Professor Ken George

-The School of International, Political & Strategic Studies is dedicated to advancing analysis and understanding of the international, political, societal, and strategic affairs of Asia and the Pacific.
+The Coral Bell School of Asia Pacific Affairs is dedicated to advancing analysis and understanding of the international, political, societal, and strategic affairs of Asia and the Pacific.
 The Director of the School is Professor Michael Wesley.

 The Regulatory Institutions Network (RegNet) is an internationally acclaimed interdisciplinary program that serves as the central node for a network of centres, projects, institutions, practitioners and academics involved in exploring and understanding critical domains of regulation.
 The Director is Professor Sharon Friel.